Settorezero/KeyBoh/arduino/photoshop/readme.md

-### Photoshop
+### Functions for Adobe Photoshop

-You can use this sketch for Photoshop.
-I've put my favourite commands, you can change the sketch for implementing what you want
+You can use this sketch for controlling Adobe Photoshop.
+I've put my favourite commands, you can change the sketch for implementing what you want.

 #### Configuration